Chenda

-The Chenda (ചെണ്ട, [tʃeɳʈa]) is a cylindrical percussion instrument originating in the state of Kerala and widely used in Tulu Nadu of Karnataka and Tamil Nadu in India.
+The Chenda (ചെണ്ട, [tʃeɳʈa]) is a cylindrical percussion instrument originating in the state of Kerala and widely used in Tulu Nadu of Karnataka in India.
 In Tulu Nadu (Coastal Karnataka), it is known as chende.
-It is greatly identified as a cultural element in Kerala and Tulu Nadu.
+The instrument is strongly associated with the cultural identity of both Kerala and Tulu Nadu.
+Traditionally, it is used by the Malayar ethnic groups in Kerala.
+According to their mythology, Lord Shiva blessed them with both the chenda and matravadham, which are considered synonymous in their mantravadha tradition, where sound plays a central role.